JoshuaAsante1997/Library-Database/README.md

 - **Realistic Sample Data**: Includes realistic sample data for thorough testing and demonstration, providing recruiters with a tangible understanding of my SQL skills.

-### Preperation

-I created the entity relationship diagram (ERD) for my library database using the website https://www.quickdatabasediagrams.com/.
-This tool made it easy to design and visualise how the different parts of my database connect.
-I started by defining tables like books, authors, genres, members, and borrowings, and then I showed how they relate to each other.
-It was straightforward to drag and drop to make connections and set up the structure of the database.

 ### SQL script used to create database/tables